Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this to understand what projects are active, who's working on what, and how much shared context each project has.'
-However, it does not mention when not to use it or alternatives.
+The description provides explicit usage context: 'Use this to understand what projects are active, who's working on what, and how much shared context each project has.'
+It also mentions the default project behavior.
+However, it does not explicitly exclude scenarios or contrast with alternatives like project_members, which could help when a user needs details for a single project.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.